StuartMcleanOne/Tag-Genius/README.md

 ## Key Features

 ### 🎯 The Master Blueprint System
-Tag Genius creates a "Master Blueprint" for every track on first encounter - a complete profile stored in the database.
+Tag Genius creates a "Master Blueprint" for every track on first encounter - a complete profile stored locally in the database.
 Future tagging jobs simply retrieve and render this cached data at whatever detail level you choose (Essential, Recommended, Detailed).
 Result: **instant re-tagging** without additional AI costs.

 ### ⚡ Asynchronous Processing
 Built on Flask + Celery + Redis, large library jobs run in the background without freezing your browser.
 Real-time status updates via JavaScript polling keep you informed.